Choosing Your Email Program

 The biggest issue is privacy.

 Services like Gmail, Yahoo!
-Mail and Outlook.com (formerly Hotmail) can sift through your emails to build a profile on you to sell advertising.
+Mail and Outlook.com (formerly Hotmail) can sift through your emails to build a profile about you which can then be used to more effectively sell advertising.

 Even if companies claim not to use your emails for profiling, privacy policies can change in a heartbeat.